vistalab-technion/cs236781/_pages/info.md

 classes: wide
 ---

-Deep learning is widely used in many market segments ranging from mobile devices to supercomputers.
-Recently many software packages as well as special hardware accelerators were developed to support deep learning.
-The course will focus on algorithms, programming frameworks and new software/hardware interfaces that aim to allow execution of deep learning algorithms in a productive and efficient way.
+Deep learning is widely used in growing range of applications ranging from image classification and generation, text comprehension, signal processing, game playing and more.
+This course will focus on algorithms, programming frameworks and new hardware and software interfaces that aim to allow execution of deep learning algorithms in an efficient way.
+It will provide both the necessary theoretical background and the hands-on experience required to be an effective deep learning practitioner, or to start on the path towards deep learning research.

 ## Learning Outcomes